Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 www.w3schools.com/howto/howto_css_dropdown.asp
 the dropdown menu was adapted to display information instead of links, with changes to colours.
 This was necessary because a lot of information needed to be present on the website without crowding it.

+Mentor Nishant for simplifying part of code on the index page relating to the tennis balls

 Fontawesome
 ### Media